New PI Onboarding Process

 Insider Tip:

-Work with the CS Monitors during the licensure retirement process and/or when your laboratory is moving locations.
+Work with CS Monitors during the licensure retirement process and/or when your laboratory is moving locations.
 They can assist with license transfers and modifications such as name and address changes.

-Any U-M investigator planning a research project that involves recombinant DNA (rDNA) or synthetic nucleic acid (SNA) molecules must submit an application for Institutional Biosafety Committee (IBC) review and approval before initiating the work.
+Any U-M investigator planning a research project that involves recombinant DNA (rDNA) or synthetic nucleic acid (SNA) molecules must submit an application for Institutional Biosafety Committee (IBC) review and approval before initiating their work.
 IBC approval is also required for all biohazards administered to animals and for approval of work with transgenic animals.

-IBC applications are managed through the eResearch Regulatory Management (eRRM) system and require your U-M uniqname and UMICH password login credentials to access.
+IBC applications are managed through the eResearch Regulatory Management (eRRM) system and require your U-M uniqname and UMICH login credentials to access.
 Visit the IBC Application Process webpage for detailed instructions on how to submit an application, FAQs, and more.

 Insider Tip: